datanav/docs/technical/tripletex-membercare.rst

      - "string"

-Tripletex Country to Membercare Countries
+Tripletex Country to MemberCare Countries
 -----------------------------------------
-Every Tripletex Country will be synchronized with a Membercare Countries.
+Every Tripletex Country will be synchronized with a MemberCare Countries.

-Once a link between a Tripletex Country and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Country and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Country and a Membercare Countries:
+The following properties are synchronized between a Tripletex Country and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Tripletex Country Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - isoAlpha2Code
      - iso2Letter
      - "string"